Skip to content

 Script that checks the ConfigMgr database for Lenovo branded systems and creates a Device Collection based off the friendly name.

-Example: ThinkPad T14 Gen 2
+Example: ThinkPad X1 Carbon Gen 13

 .PARAMETER SiteServer